Shauna Robertson: Career

 In Los Angeles, Robertson became an assistant to producer and actor Mike Binder, whom she had met at Camp Tamakwa in Algonquin Provincial Park, memorialized in his 1993 film Indian Summer.
 She went on to work for Hart Bochner, Jay Roach and Adam McKay.

 Working with McKay on Elf, she met Will Ferrell, who brought her to work on the set of Anchorman: The Legend of Ron Burgundy, where she first met director-producer Judd Apatow.
 With Apatow, she produced The 40-Year-Old Virgin in 2005, and Knocked Up and Superbad in 2007 and Forgetting Sarah Marshall and Pineapple Express in 2008.

 While Robertson believes that her role as a female producer is to balance out the male humor in films, Apatow has called her "the rare woman who always wants to take the joke farther than any man wants to go.
 All nudity in my films is a result of Shauna pushing me and calling me a wimp."
 Actor Jonah Hill has also claimed that Robertson is "way more perverse than any of us", referring to the male writers, directors, producers and actors from Apatow's production company Apatow Productions.

 Personal life

-After six years of dating, Robertson became engaged to American actor Edward Norton in 2011, and they married in 2012.
+Robertson married American actor Edward Norton in 2012.
 Their son was born in March 2013.